Bridge restaurant: Double deck

-Remarks
+Other restaurants

 Würenlos and Nyköpingsbro are built as cable-stayed bridge.
-The bridge restaurant in Pratteln, designed by Casoni & Casoni from Basle, is unique for its fiberglass facade.
+The bridge restaurant in Pratteln, designed by Casoni & Casoni from Basel, is unique for its fiberglass facade.
 In Scandinavia and Illinois the parking lots are at the same level as the bridge.
 Except for Frascati, Ayer Keroh, and Petroport, the other bridge restaurants have an entrance on street-level from which the customers enter the bridge by stairs, escalator or elevator.

 List

-Miscellaneous
+On bridges

 Literally the restaurants on the Novy Most in Bratislava, opened 1972, and the Esplanade Riel in Winnipeg, opened 2003, could be regarded as bridge restaurants, but these bridges are normal river crossings with a restaurant and aren't dedicated bridge restaurants.
 The Anshun Bridge in Chengdu, opened 2003, features the Veranda bridge restaurant built as a bridge over the river instead of a road.
 The Serbian town of Valjevo also has a restaurant with a terrace on a purpose built bridge crossing the river at Knez Mihajleva.